A Simple Way to Supercharge Your Tinctures & Oil Infusions

 Use the highest proof alcohol you can find.
 190 proof (95%) is ideal, but 151 proof (75%) is more common and easier to find in some states (looking at you, Idaho).
 Basically, you want as little water left in the herb as possible when it goes into the oil, since water + oil without a preservative is a sure ticket to mold town.

 Turn on the blender and let it run until the alcohol and herb appears uniformly distributed.
 If necessary, use the tamper tool that comes with most high-power blenders to help the process along.
 Resist adding additional alcohol unless the blender really isn’t wanting to process the plants.
-Again, you do not want liquid left in your final infused oil, so keep that in mind if you choose to add a bit more.
+Remember, the goal is to not have any liquid left in your final infused oil, so keep that in mind if you choose to add a bit more.

-When the herb and alcohol are fully blended, it’s time to take a break for a few hours.
+When the herb and alcohol are fully blended, it’s time to take a break for a few hours to let the herbs macerate.
 Maybe go outside and enjoy some sunshine while the alcohol does its thing and pulls out the alcohol-soluble constituents.
-Let the herbs macerate for a minimum of a few hours… or even better, let it go overnight up to a full day.

 Fast forward a bit, and now you’re ready to add oil.
 If you’re infusing a solid oil such as tallow or coconut oil, you’ll want to melt it first.
 Pour your chosen oil into the blender until all of the plant matter is submerged under approximately 1″ of oil.